bwsw/sj-platform/SJDocs/source/SJ_Simulators.rst

  :widths: 25, 25, 50

- "executor", "OutputStreamingExecutor[IT]", "Implementation of :ref:`output-module` under testing" "outputRequestBuilder", " :ref:`Output_Request_Builder` [OT]", "Builder of requests for output service" "manager", "OutputEnvironmentManager", "Instance of the OutputEnvironmentManager used by Executor"
+ "executor", "OutputStreamingExecutor[IT]", "Implementation of :ref:`output-module` under testing" "outputRequestBuilder", ":ref:`Output_Request_Builder` [OT]", "Builder of requests for output service" "manager", "OutputEnvironmentManager", "Instance of the OutputEnvironmentManager used by Executor"

 .. important:: * IT - the type of data received by Executor